mehdignu/Drugeroo/README.md

 # Drugeroo

-hackathon Project to deliver medicaments to the user
+hackathon Project to deliver medicaments from the pharmacy to the user